sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 **"No need, the real heroes are still serving"**

 - Its the last item on this list for a reason.
-Its too cheesy for my taste.
+I'd have to be at a Country Club to say something like this.

 ## Its a job, not a sacrifice

 Nonetheless, its weird to be thanking someone for a past job.
 And yes, it is a job.
 It's a job just like any other in the workforce, but with additional quirks.

-Just like a normal job, there's an annual salary, 30 days of leave granted every year, and work hours (can vary depending on where you're stationed, tour of duty, etc.) for the most part are scoped to the weekdays.
+Just like a normal job, there's an annual salary, 30 days of leave granted every year, and work hours (can vary depending on where you're stationed, tour of duty, etc.) for the most part, are scoped to the weekdays.

 **"Thank you for your service"** insinuates **sacrifice**, which to me, is defined by the intent of giving up something without any expectation of personal gain/benefit.